2026 Family Guide

 • Weapons of any kind

-No smoking or vaping is permitted at Usdan.
-Smoking on the grounds could result in immediate dismissal.
+Possession of any of the above items could result in immediate expulsion with no refund.
+No smoking or vaping is permitted at Usdan or on Usdan buses.
+Smoking on the grounds or bus could result in immediate dismissal.

 Items to leave at home: